Minds Feed Widget for Website. No-code, Open-Source - Poper

 1. 01

-Drop in any Minds handle (@username), channel URL, or hashtag.
-The widget calls the public Minds API and starts pulling posts immediately.
+Drop in a Minds userId or profile URL.
+The widget calls the public Minds API and starts pulling that user's public posts immediately.

 2. 02